 Having a history that dates back more than two centuries, Fort Moultrie, located on Sullivan’s Island off the coast of Charleston, South Carolina, has a long history of seacoast defense, encompassing three different forts over the years.

 The first fort began to be built to protect the city of Charleston in 1776.
-Constructed of palmetto logs, it was these that inspired the state flag and nickname — Palmetto State — of South Carolina.
+Constructed of palmetto logs, these inspired the state flag and nickname — Palmetto State — of South Carolina.
 The fortress was still incomplete when British Admiral Sir Peter Parker and nine warships attacked it on June 28, 1776.
-After a nine-hour battle, the ships were forced to retire and Charleston was saved from British occupation.
+After a nine-hour battle, the ships were forced to retire, and Charleston was saved from British occupation.
 The fort was then named in honor of its commander, William Moultrie.
-However, four years later, the British would attack again, taking the fort and the city of Charleston.
+However, four years later, the British attacked again, taking the fort and the city of Charleston.

-When the American Revolution was over, Fort Moultrie was neglected and by 1791, little of it remained.
+Fort Moultrie was neglected when the American Revolution was over, and by 1791, little of it remained.
 Then, in 1793, war broke out between England and France.
-The next year Congress, seeking to safeguard American shores, authorized the first system of nationwide coastal fortifications.
+The following year Congress, seeking to safeguard American shores, authorized the first system of nationwide coastal fortifications.
 A second Fort Moultrie, one of 20 new forts along the Atlantic Coast, was completed in 1798.
-It too suffered from neglect and was finally destroyed by a hurricane in 1804.
-By 1807 many of the other First System fortifications were in need of extensive repair.
+It, too, suffered from neglect and was finally destroyed by a hurricane in 1804.
+By 1807 many of the other First System fortifications needed extensive repair.
 Congress responded by authorizing funds for a Second System, which included a third Fort Moultrie.
 By 1809 a new brick fort stood on Sullivan’s Island.

-Between 1809 and 1860 Fort Moultrie changed little.
-The parapet was altered and the armament modernized, but the big improvement in Charleston’s defenses during this period was the construction of Fort Sumter at the entrance of the harbor.
-The forts ringing Charleston Harbor – Forts Moultrie, Sumter, Johnson, and Castle Pinckney — were meant to complement each other, but, ironically they received their first shots as opponents.
+Between 1809 and 1860, Fort Moultrie changed little.
+The parapet was altered, and the armament modernized, but the significant improvement in Charleston’s defenses during this period was the construction of Fort Sumter at the harbor entrance.
+The forts ringing Charleston Harbor – Forts Moultrie, Sumter, Johnson, and Castle Pinckney — were meant to complement each other, but ironically, they received their first shots as opponents.

-In December 1860 South Carolina seceded from the Union, and the Federal garrison abandoned Fort Moultrie for the stronger Fort Sumter.
+In December 1860, South Carolina seceded from the Union, and the Federal garrison abandoned Fort Moultrie for the stronger Fort Sumter.
 Three and a half months later, Confederate troops shelled Fort Sumter into submission, plunging the nation into Civil War.
-In April 1863 Federal ironclads and shore batteries began a 20-month bombardment of Fort Sumter and Moultrie, yet Charleston’s defenses held.
-When the Confederate army evacuated the city in February 1865, Fort Sumter was little more than a pile of rubble and Fort Moultrie lay hidden under the bank of sand that protected its walls from Federal shells.
+In April 1863, Federal ironclads and shore batteries began a 20-month bombardment of Fort Sumter and Moultrie, yet Charleston’s defenses held.
+When the Confederate army evacuated the city in February 1865, Fort Sumter was little more than a pile of rubble.
+Fort Moultrie lay hidden under the bank of sand that protected its walls from Federal shells.
 The new rifled cannon used during the Civil War had demolished the brick-walled fortifications.

 As technology changed, harbor defense became more complex.
-The world wars brought new threats of submarine and aerial attack and required new means of defense at Moultrie.
-Yet these armaments also became obsolete as nuclear weapons and guided missiles altered the entire concept of national defense.
+The world wars brought new submarine and aerial attack threats and required new means of defense at Moultrie.
+Yet, these armaments also became obsolete as nuclear weapons and guided missiles altered the entire concept of national defense.

-Today, Fort Moultrie has been restored to portray the major periods of its history, from the time of the earliest European settlements to the end of World War II.
-The story of two centuries of seacoast defense is told through a unique plan of restoration.
+Today, Fort Moultrie has been restored to portray the significant periods of its history, from the earliest European settlements to the end of World War II.
+A unique restoration plan tells the story of two centuries of seacoast defense.
 Five sections of the fort and two outlying areas, each mounting typical weapons, represent a different historical period in the life of the three Fort Moultries.

-Fort Moultrie is administered by the National Park Service as part of Fort Sumter National Monument.
+The National Park Service administers fort Moultrie as part of Fort Sumter National Monument.

 Primary Source: Fort Sumter National Monument